awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sql-app-manager.md

    aws ssm reset-service-setting --setting-id /launchwizard/AWS-SQLServerWindows
    ```

-   The following is example output for this command\.
+   The following is the example output\.

    ```
    {